Darryl Dawkins

 Darryl R. Dawkins (January 11, 1957 – August 27, 2015) was an American professional basketball player and coach.
-He was particularly known for his tenure with the National Basketball Association's Philadelphia 76ers and New Jersey Nets, although he also played briefly for the Detroit Pistons and Utah Jazz late in his career.
-His nickname, "Chocolate Thunder", was bestowed upon him by Stevie Wonder.
-He was known for his powerful dunks, which led to the NBA adopting breakaway rims due to him shattering a backboard on two occasions in 1979.
+A three-time NBA finalist center, he most notably played for the Philadelphia 76ers and New Jersey Nets with brief tenures at the Utah Jazz and Detroit Pistons later on.
+His powerful dunks, which shattered two backboards in 1979, led the NBA to adopt breakaway rims.

-Dawkins averaged double figures in scoring nine times in his 14 years in the NBA, often ranking among the league leaders in field-goal percentage.
-He also played in the NBA Finals three times as a member of the Philadelphia 76ers in the late 1970s and early 1980s.
-Dawkins set an NBA record for fouls in a season (386 in 1983–84).
+Dawkins averaged double figures in scoring nine times in his 14-year NBA career, often ranking among the league leaders in field-goal percentage, and set an NBA record for fouls in a season (386) in 1983–84.
+Stevie Wonder gave him the nickname Chocolate Thunder.

-Early life
+Early life and high school

-Dawkins was born in Orlando, Florida, on January 11, 1957, to Harriet James and Frank Dawkins.
+Dawkins was born in Orlando, Florida on January 11, 1957 to Harriet James and Frank Dawkins.
 His grandmother, Amanda Celestine Jones, was fond of the young Darryl and personally raised him.

-As a senior at Maynard Evans High School in Orlando, Florida, Dawkins averaged 32 points and 21 rebounds to lead his team to the state championship.
-He was heavily recruited by Division I colleges across the country, and he narrowed his choices to Florida State, Kansas, and Kentucky.
+As a senior at Maynard Evans High School, he averaged 32 points and 21 rebounds to lead his team to the state championship, garnering the attention of many Division I colleges across the country.

 NBA career

-Dawkins opted to directly enter the NBA draft out of high school instead of attending college.
-He made this decision because he wanted to make enough money to help his grandmother, mother, and siblings to escape poverty.
+Having previously considered Florida State, Kansas, and Kentucky as potential destinations should he enter the NCAA stage, Dawkins opted to directly enter the NBA draft out of high school instead of attending college.
+He made this decision because he wanted to make enough money to help his family escape poverty.
 He was the first player to be drafted by the NBA immediately after high school.